rust-lang/rfcs/active/0000-int-name.md

 # Background

 The Rust language does array indexing using the smallest integer types that span the address space.
-For this purpose, Rust defines integer types, currently named `int` and `uint`, that are large enough to hold a pointer in the target environment -- `uint` for indexing and `int` for pointer differences.
+For this purpose, Rust defines two integer types that are large enough to hold a pointer in the target environment: currently named `uint` for indexing and `int` for pointer differences.

 (For memory safety, the memory allocator will limit each node to half of address space so any array index will fit in a signed, pointer-sized integer.)